vishaltak/gitlab-development-kit/doc/troubleshooting.md

 ### Failures when generating Karma fixtures

-In some cases, running `bin/rake karma:fixtures` might fail to generate some fixtures, you'll see errors in the console like these:
+In some cases, running `bin/rake karma:fixtures` might fail to generate some fixtures.
+You can see errors in the console like these:

 ```plaintext
 Failed examples: